RECLAIM Act: Reactions

-The bill has generated support from a broad coalition of interests groups, such as Appalachian grassroots organizations, religious organizations, and environmentalist groups.
+The bill has generated support from a broad coalition of interest groups, such as Appalachian grassroots organizations, religious organizations, and environmentalist groups.
 The organizations argue that the bill will revitalize the economies of communities that were traditionally reliant upon coal mining.
 Polling in Eastern Kentucky suggests that Appalachian support for the bill is not limited to lobbying groups, approximately 89% of voters support this bill.

 Industry groups have lobbied against the bill, arguing that the Abandoned Mines Lands (AML) funds should not be diverted from their original purpose.
 The National Mining Association has stated broader opposition to the administration of AML funds.

 The Heritage Foundation argues it is a poor use of money, deregulation would be better, and the AML fees should be allowed to expire at the end of 2021.